Sqline/Sqline/README.md

 Sqline is a code generator (taking a small hit at compile time instead of at run time!) that generates hand-written ADO.NET code, both ensuring optimal peformance and full transparency into how your statements are executed against the database.
 Using a templating system based on the T4-standard, Sqline is fully customizable and advanced users will be able to change the code generation to match the requirements of their specific projects.

+### Features
+- Generates classes to handle common Insert, Update and Delete scenarios
+- Write SQL statements and have all the boring work taken care of while still enjoying strongly-typed C# classes for your results.
+- Sqline generates pure "hand-written" ADO.NET - no complicated framework on top, full transparency.
+- Uses T4 templates for all code generation (custom templates will be supported later!) also allowing full transparency into the code generation process.
+- Pure ADO.NET also means no memory or performance hit of using Sqline
+- Transaction support
+- Can be used for any type of C#/.NET application, but is especially suitable for high performance and scalable webapplications or server solutions where you need to be in control of what exactly gets executed against your DB systems without any memory or performance overhead that most other dataccess frameworks add.

 ### How does it work?